al3xandr3/al3xandr3.github.io/_posts/2015-11-01-data-in-a-business.md

 The caveat with this approach is that there can be other external confounding factors influencing it, like seasonality holidays, weekend vs week days, other deployments happening at the same time, etc...
 So this approach has to be carefully planned for and in general: try find ways to exclude out as many potentiality influencing external variables as possible.

 When results show a small difference we are less confident about the results, because the external influences could be biasing somewhat it to either direction.

-## Publishing Numbers Publicly

-When publishing numbers publicly, publish also the definitions of the metrics, otherwise is hard to tell what they truly represent.
-And impossible to compare to the metrics of other companies.

-In the finance world this is solved, for example, revenue, profit have very precise definitions.
-And every company reports them in same way.